Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Pre-thermal dynamics

 \subsection{Validity of the theory}

 Let us now discuss the range of validity of our hydrodynamic description of the NKR.
-One of the main assumptions yielding the Bogoliubov-de Gennes equations~\eqref{eq:bog_kr_rho} and \eqref{eq:bog_kr_theta} is the smallness of the density fluctuation $\delta\rho$ compared to the background density $\rho_{0}$, which may be assessed through the calculation of the square root of $\overline{\delta\rho^{2}}/\rho_{0}^{2}$ from Eq.~\eqref{eq:bog-theta-rho-result_deltarho}.
+One of the main assumptions used to derive the Bogoliubov-de Gennes equations~\eqref{eq:bog_kr_rho} and \eqref{eq:bog_kr_theta} is the smallness of the density fluctuation $\delta\rho$ compared to the background density $\rho_{0}$.
+To assess the validity of this approximation, we evaluate a posteriori the square root of $\overline{\delta\rho^{2}}/\rho_{0}^{2}$ from Eq.~\eqref{eq:bog-theta-rho-result_deltarho}.
 This ratio is at all times bounded from above by its long-time, $t\gg\hbar/(g\rho_{0})$ value, which for $v_{r}<1$ reads

-The small- and large-$\xi/k_{r}$ estimates~\eqref{cond_smallrho} show that sufficient conditions for the density fluctuations to be small are that $W/(g\rho_{0})\ll1$ and $v_{r}$ is not to close to the singular sonic limit $v_{r}=1$, at which the Bogoliubov phonons generated in the fluid have the tendency to pile up in the vicinity of the disorder grains, resulting in nonlinear fluctuations that cannot be captured by the present perturbative approach~\cite{Leboeuf2001, Larre2012}.
+The small- and large-$\xi/k_{r}$ estimates~\eqref{cond_smallrho} show that sufficient conditions for the density fluctuations to be small are that $W/(g\rho_{0})\ll1$ and $v_{r}$ is not too close to the singular sonic limit $v_{r}=1$, at which the Bogoliubov phonons generated in the fluid have the tendency to pile up in the vicinity of the disorder grains, resulting in nonlinear fluctuations that cannot be captured by the present perturbative approach~\cite{Leboeuf2001, Larre2012}.
 In the supersonic regime $v_r>1$, we find from Eq.~\eqref{eq:bog-theta-rho-result_deltarho} that density fluctuations diverge and the approach is no longer reliable.
 It is worth noting that in the most favorable case where the fluid is at rest ($v_{r}=0$), one recovers the necessary condition~\eqref{eq:lowenergy} discussed in Sec.~\ref{SubSec:NKR}~\cite{Scoquart2020, Cherroret2021}.

 Second, we examine the validity of the assumption of weak variations of the wave function in momentum space used in the Taylor expansion~\eqref{eq:momentum_expansion}.
 To this aim, we note from Eq.~\eqref{eq:g1-integrale-approx-2} that the coherence function decays over the typical (momentum) scale $\delta k=(g\rho_{0}\xi)^{2} (1-v_r^2)^2/[W^{2}k_{r} (1+3v_r^2)]$.
 The expansion ~\eqref{eq:momentum_expansion} requires $\delta k\ll k_r$, which reads